PeteManchester/MediaPlayer/README.md

 We are currently implementing a http-daemon to make it possible to configure and control the whole application via a web-interface.

-The MediaPlayer is easily extentable via [Plugins](https://github.com/PeteManchester/MediaPlayer/wiki).
+The MediaPlayer is easily extendable via [Plugins](https://github.com/PeteManchester/MediaPlayer/wiki).
 Right now, we have the following Plugins:

 * [AlarmClock](https://github.com/PeteManchester/MediaPlayer/wiki/Plugins-AlarmClock)